boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Additional Segmentation and Domains {#sec-add-seg-domains}

-More complex scenarios can happen with extra segmentation of the TN and additional TN Orchestration domains.
-It is not realistic to describe any design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.
+More complex scenarios can happen with extra segmentation of the TN and additional TN orchestration domains.
+It is not realistic to describe every design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.

 ## Mapping 5G Network Slices to Transport Network Slices {#sec-mapping}

    There are multiple options for mapping 5G Network Slices to TN slices:

    * 1 to N:
 A single 5G Network Slice can be mapped to multiple TN slices (1 to N).
-For instance, consider the scenario depicted in {{figure-5}}, illustrating the separation of the 5G Control Plane and User Plane in TN slices for a single 5G Enhanced Mobile Broadband (eMBB) network slice.
+For instance, consider the scenario depicted in {{figure-5}}, illustrating the separation of the 5G control plane and user plane in TN slices for a single 5G Enhanced Mobile Broadband (eMBB) network slice.
 It is important to note that this mapping can serve as an interim step to M to N mapping.
 Further details about this scheme are described in {{sec-firstslice}}.

    * M to 1:
       Multiple 5G Network Slices may rely upon the same TN slice.
-In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at the 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in
+In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at the 5G control plane, for example, with appropriate placement strategies: this use case is represented in
-      {{figure-6}}, where a User Plane Function (UPF) for the Ultra Reliable Low Latency Communication (URLLC) slice is instantiated at the edge cloud close to the gNB Centralized Unit User Plane (CU-UP) for better latency/jitter control, while the 5G Control Plane and the UPF for eMBB slice are instantiated in the regional cloud.
+      {{figure-6}}, where a User Plane Function (UPF) for the Ultra Reliable Low Latency Communication (URLLC) slice is instantiated at the edge cloud close to the gNB Centralized Unit User Plane (CU-UP) for better latency/jitter control, while the 5G control plane and the UPF for eMBB slice are instantiated in the regional cloud.

    * M to N:
       The 5G to TN slice mapping combines both approaches with a mix of shared and dedicated associations.

-      In this scenario, a subset of the TN slices can be intended for sharing by multiple 5G Network Slices (e.g., the Control Plane TN slice is shared by multiple 5G network Slices).
+      In this scenario, a subset of the TN slices can be intended for sharing by multiple 5G Network Slices (e.g., the control plane TN slice is shared by multiple 5G network Slices).

       In practice, for operational and scaling reasons, typically M to N would be used, with M >> N.